looselytyped/typescript-mini-workshop/README.md

 ## Usage

-Start the tests with `npm test` — This will start a watcher that watches over your files and runs the test on every save.
+Start the tests with `yarn test` — This will start a watcher that watches over your files and runs the test on every save.
 You should see

 ```